NecipAkgz/fhevm-example-factory/docs/advanced/blind-auction.md

-Blind Auction with encrypted bids - only the winning price is revealed
+Blind auction where bids remain encrypted until the end.
+Bidders submit encrypted amounts.
+The contract finds the highest bid using FHE.gt and FHE.select without ever decrypting losing bids.
+Only the winning bid amount is revealed after the auction closes.
+Losing bids remain private forever, ensuring true bid confidentiality.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: